decretist/Dissertation/README.md

 Most of the chapters have been substantially complete for many
 years: the principal component analysis section of chapter 4 since 2016, chapter 1 and most of chapter 2 since 2017, and chapter 0 since 2018.
-Chapter 4 was completed in 2020.
+Chapter 4 was completed in 2020 and chapter 3 in 2021.

 - [Chapter 0: Introduction](Chapter0/chapter0.markdown) (25 July 2021) 20 pages [(PDF)](Chapter0/chapter0.pdf)\
 Reviewed by Stan Chodorow, 17 August 2018